-For details on type of equipment fitted in your vehicle, please refer to the Sales Brochure or Dealer.
+For details on type of equipment fitted in your motorhome, please refer to the Sales Brochure or Dealer.

-To maximise the use and life of all fitted equipment in your vehicle it is essential that any accompanying manufacturers' literature is read fully.
+To maximise the use and life of all fitted equipment in your motorhome it is essential that any accompanying manufacturers' literature is read fully.
 All recommended maintenance and preparation procedures should be followed.
 The information provided in this handbook is only intended as a guide.
 If in any doubt consult your manufacturer appointed dealer, particularly before attempting to install EXTRA EQUIPMENT.

-NOTICE: In the interest of safety, replacement parts for an appliance shall conform to the appliance manufacturer's specifications and should be fitted by them or their authorised agent.
+Notice: In the interest of safety, replacement parts for an appliance shall conform to the appliance manufacturer's specifications and should be fitted by them or their authorised agent.

-TRUMA ULTRA-STORE WATER HEATER
+TRUMA ULTRASTORE WATER HEATER OPERATING INSTRUCTIONS